crispymcmatthew/crispycode/crispy_good_food/README.md

 # crispy_good_food
 An example of simple recipe app in Flutter.

+# Registration
+I used the Firebase authentication.
+The base plan have a max amount of users(500).
+If you want to try, you can use the credentials email: crispy@gmail.com, password: PswTry1234.
+I'll soon add other users

 # API
 I used Yummly's API.
 In models directory there's two different file ".api": One return a list of recipe, the other one return a list of the category.